[This post is part of the Experiencing Remarkable Worship devotional series]

 *This post has been linked up

 Do you feel like you don’t need to spend extra time teaching your kids about God because they go to church?
-The church is definitely there for your kids, but the teachers are there to reinforce what is (hopefully) being taught at home.
+The church is definitely there for your kids, but the teachers goal is to reinforce what is (hopefully) taught at home.
 Let’s follow the command of God to teach them at home (Duet.
 11:19).
 I have created a printable kids version of the above with similar content.
 It’s free!
 Click below to download or print.

 Like this post?
 Your friends probably would, too!
 Use the icons below to share it with them.
 Your friends will be glad you didn’t keep it all to yourself!